lzixin9/Data-Structures-Code/README.md

 ## Preface
 * All codes were written based on courses of data structure on [Bilibili](https://www.bilibili.com/video/av21540971? "https://www.bilibili.com/video/av21540971?") video platform. <br>
 * Code folders contain a lot of related codes that the author did not involve(For example, `DoubleCycleLinkList`) <br>
-* All codes are verified, and the verification codes were attached to the end of the py file. <br>
+* All codes are verified, and the verification codes and results were attached to the end of the py file. <br>
 * Part of the codes refers to the author's codes and there are more detailed notes in Chinese and English. <br>
 * All codes were written as classes as possible, You can download and call them directly. <br>
 * I will organize it into a list and put it below and keep updating. <br>